Share your authorization data the way agencies require.

 Federal authorizations are modernizing.

 The authorization process is moving from static document handoffs to live, machine-readable data and continuous validation — making authorizations faster and cheaper to maintain, and giving the government real-time visibility into a provider's security posture.
-FedRAMP 20X's Authorization Data Sharing (ADS) standard establishes trust center requirements for the first time.
+FedRAMP 20X's Certification Data Sharing (CDS) standard establishes trust center requirements for the first time.

 The old model